ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 First half step
 """""""""""""""

-Firstly the E-field at :math:`t=n` is calculated for which the current density needs to be interpolated to the correct time, using :math:`\vec{J}_i^n = 1/2(\vec{J}_i^{n-1/2}+ \vec{J}_i^{n+1/2})`.
+Firstly the E-field at :math:`t=t_n` is calculated for which the current density needs to be interpolated to the correct time, using :math:`\vec{J}_i^n = 1/2(\vec{J}_i^{n-1/2}+ \vec{J}_i^{n+1/2})`.
-The electron pressure is simply calculated using :math:`\rho^n` and the B-field is also already known at the correct time since it was calculated for :math:`t=n` at the end of the last step.
+The electron pressure is simply calculated using :math:`\rho^n` and the B-field is also already known at the correct time since it was calculated for :math:`t=t_n` at the end of the last step.
-Once :math:`\vec{E}^n` is calculated, it is used to push :math:`\vec{B}^n` forward in time (using Faraday's law i.e. the same as in the regular PIC routine with `WarpX::EvolveB()`) to :math:`\vec{B}^{n+1/2}`.
+Once :math:`\vec{E}^n` is calculated, it is used to push :math:`\vec{B}^n` forward in time (using Faraday's law, i.e. the same as in the regular PIC routine with ``WarpX::EvolveB()``) to :math:`\vec{B}^{n+1/2}`.

 Second half step